I admit it Grant Management.

 I’ve discovered that the increased focus on meeting program objectives from the beginning to the end of the period of performance has blurred the lines between grant writing and grant management.

-If you are a good grant writer, or you know a good grant writer, you can become an even better grant writer by understanding the requirements that will sustain the program after the funding is awarded.
+If you are a good grant writer or know a good grant writer, you can become an even better grant writer by understanding the requirements that will sustain the program after the funding is awarded.

-Likewise, your chances for successful program outcomes increases when grant managers and grant writers communicate and collaborate before, during and after the application process Federal grant management.
+Likewise, your chances for successful program outcomes increase when grant managers and grant writers communicate and collaborate before, during, and after the application process for federal grants.

-This often overlooked step of communication helps you clarify expectations and creates more measurable and obtainable performance measurements so that both legislative intent and program objectives are met.
+Communication and collaboration are often overlooked steps that help you clarify expectations and create more measurable and obtainable performance measurements to meet legislative intent and program objectives.

 #2 An Ounce of Red-Flag Prevention is Worth a Pound of Cure

-You’ve probably heard me say this as I go out and speak about grant management.
-The Uniform Guidance also know as 2 CFR Part 200 is a game changer for Federal grant recipients.
+You’ve probably heard me say this as I go out and speak about grant management: The Uniform Guidance, also known as 2 CFR Part 200, is a game changer for federal grant recipients.

 In the past, federal funders followed a “pay and chase” strategy for federal government funding.